jhap1982/giveituruguay/1996/1996-03-14 - Civic Arena, Pittsburgh, PA, USA/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Night of the Thumpasorus Peoples part of
+2. Night of the Thumpasorus Peoples part of
-Suck My Kiss
+3. Suck My Kiss
-Give It Away
+4. Give It Away
-Aeroplane
+5. Aeroplane
-Warped
+6. Warped
-Electric Funeral tease
+7. Electric Funeral tease
-Walkabout
+8. Walkabout
-Come as You Are tease
+9. Come as You Are tease
-Backwoods
+10. Backwoods
-Sweet Home Alabama tease
+11. Sweet Home Alabama tease
-Southern Man FLEA
+12. Southern Man FLEA
-My Friends
+13. My Friends
-Venus in Furs part of DAVE
+14. Venus in Furs part of DAVE
-Higher Ground
+15. Higher Ground
-Pea
+16. Pea
-Coffee Shop
+17. Coffee Shop
-Sound and Vision part of
+18. Sound and Vision part of
-One Big Mob
+19. One Big Mob
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Deep Kick
+22. Deep Kick
-Nevermind
+23. Nevermind
-Manic Depression jam
+24. Manic Depression jam

 ## Notes